 Two or more limited companies sometimes get controlled by the same person.
 In this case, they would get one AIA between all the companies.
 Even so, they get to choose how to divide the share of the AIA.

-Special rules apply to buying an asset that qualifies for the first year allowances.
-You will be able to deduct the full cost from the business profits before tax.
+Special rules apply when buying an asset that qualifies for the first year allowances.
+If so, you would be able to deduct the full cost from the business profits before tax.

 Note: First year allowances do not count towards the AIA limit.
-That means you may claim for them and claim for the annual investment allowance as well.
+That means you may claim for them and claim for the Annual Investment Allowance (AIA) as well.

-There is a special type of first year allowance called 'enhanced capital allowances'.
-They relate to certain energy and water efficient types of equipment.
-Thus, if the item qualifies you may be able to claim for:
+There is a special type of first year allowance defined as 'enhanced capital allowances'.
+In the main, they relate to certain energy and water efficient types of equipment.

 Note: As a rule, you will not be able to claim on items a business buys to lease out to other people or to use in a home it lets out.
 You may choose not to claim all the first year allowances you have entitlement to.
 Thus, use the written-down value to claim part of the cost in the next accounting period.